hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

 Using Postgres triggers
 -----------------------

-If the validation logic is more complex and requires use of data from other tables and/or functions, then you can use `Postgres triggers <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__.
+If the validation logic is more complex and requires the use of data from other tables and/or functions, then you can use `Postgres triggers <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__.

-**Example:** Validate that an article does not contain bad words.
+**Example:** Validate that an article's content does not exceed a certain number of words.

-Suppose we have 2 tables:
+Suppose we have the following table:

 .. code-block:: sql

-  articles(article_id uuid, content text) bad_words(word text)
+  articles(article_id uuid, content text)

-Now, we can head to the ``Data -> SQL`` tab in the console and create a `Postgres function <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ that checks if an article is "clean" using the PG ``similarity`` function (described `here <https://www.postgresql.org/docs/current/pgtrgm.html#id-1.11.7.40.5>`__) and then add a `Postgres trigger <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ that will call this function every time before an article is inserted or updated.
+Now, we can head to the ``Data -> SQL`` tab in the console and create a `Postgres function <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ that checks if an article's content exceeds a certain number of words, and then add a `Postgres trigger <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ that will call this function every time before an article is inserted or updated.

 .. code-block:: plpgsql

-  CREATE FUNCTION check_article_clean()
+  CREATE FUNCTION check_content_length()
-   RETURNS trigger
+  RETURNS trigger AS $BODY$
-   LANGUAGE plpgsql
-  AS $$
-  DECLARE
+  DECLARE content_length INTEGER;
-    all_bad_words text;
-    dirtyness real;
   BEGIN
-    -- get all bad words from the "bad_words" table SELECT string_agg(name, ' ') INTO all_bad_words from bad_words;

-    -- check the overlap between the bad words and the article content using SELECT similarity(NEW.content, all_bad_words) INTO dirtyness;

-    -- throw an error if the article is too dirty
+  select array_length(regexp_split_to_array(NEW.content, '\s'),1) INTO content_length;
-    IF dirtyness >= 0.25 THEN
+  IF content_length > 100 THEN
-      RAISE EXCEPTION 'article is very dirty';
+      RAISE EXCEPTION 'Content can't have more than 100 words';
   END IF;

-    -- return the article row if no error
   RETURN NEW;
   END;
-  $$

-  CREATE TRIGGER insert_article
+  $BODY$ LANGUAGE plpgsql;

-    BEFORE INSERT OR UPDATE ON "articles"
-    FOR EACH ROW
+  CREATE TRIGGER insert_article_content BEFORE INSERT OR UPDATE ON "articles" FOR EACH ROW EXECUTE PROCEDURE check_content_length();
-    EXECUTE PROCEDURE check_article_clean();

-Now, if we try to insert an article which has lot of bad words, we would receive an error:
+Now, if we try to insert an article whose content has more than 100 words, we'll receive the following error:

 .. code-block:: text

-  Insert failed! unexpected : article is very dirty
+  Insert failed! unexpected : Content can't have more than 100 words

 .. note::